click on marker for more info and a link to the accommodation

-The Wildlife and Culture Tour in South Africa explores the north eastern part of the country in the company of an experienced tour guide.
+The Wildlife and Culture Tour explores the northeastern part of South Africa in the company of an experienced tour guide.
 The focus of this South African tour is on the rich diversity of wildlife with which the country is blessed, as well as the traditions and cultures of the peoples who call this part of the world home.

-Splendid scenery abounds as the tour makes its way to the Shangana Cultural Village where guests are led from the Marula Market by an experienced guide.
+Splendid scenery abounds as the tour makes its way to the Shangana Cultural Village, where guests are led from the Marula Market by an experienced guide.
 The guide will explain how the Shangaan traditionally collect food from their environment and the way in which traditional farming is conducted.
-The route leads up to a traditional Shangaan Village which is the residence of a Headman, his wives and his children.
-In the village, some time is devoted to getting some insight into the history and culture of the Shangaan.
-Upon completion of this South African culture tour, we travel to the Kruger National Park.Kruger National Park is a short drive from the Cultural Village.
-The park is named after the sitting president of the old Transvaal republic who proclaimed the Sabie Reserve in 1897.
+The route leads up to a traditional Shangaan village which is the residence of a headman, his wives and his children.
+In the village, some time is devoted to gaining some insight into the history and culture of the Shangaan.
+Upon completion of this tour, we travel to the Kruger National Park.Kruger National Park is a short drive from the cultural village.
+The park is named after the then sitting president of the old Transvaal republic, who proclaimed the Sabie Reserve in 1897.
 This reserve was the beginning of the Kruger National Park as it is known today.
 Approximately two million hectares in extent, the park is internationally renowned as one of the world's foremost conservation areas.
 The late afternoon is devoted to a first game drive in search of Africa's legendary Big Five in an area where many other mammal and bird species grace the African savanna and give meaning to the words "Spirit of Africa".

 The area is a paradise for the wildlife enthusiast, with close to 150 different mammal species ranging from Brant's climbing mouse, weighing no more than a few grams, to the mighty African elephant, which can weigh up to 7000kg.
 The identified bird species in the area number more than 500 and the area is blessed with an abundance of flora.
 An early morning and late afternoon game drive in the company of your experienced guide affords the opportunity to enjoy the natural treasures of this part of Africa.
 The unique insight and knowledge of the guide is sure to add to the enjoyment and understanding of the habits and behavior of the different species.